-Seat of Supreme Court
+The seat of Supreme Court

 As per the Constitution of India, Delhi is declared as the seat of the Supreme Court of India.
-However, the Chief Justice of India has the power to assign another place (s) as the seat of Supreme Court.
+However, the Chief Justice of India has the power to assign another place (s) as the seat of the Supreme Court.
 This is only an optional provision and not mandatory.

 SC Judge Eligibility

 As per Article 124, an Indian citizen who is below 65 years of age is eligible to be recommended for appointment as a judge of the SC if: